-Smartsoc Solutions Joins TSMC Design Center Alliance To Boost Semiconductor Innovation In India
+SmartSoC Solutions Joins TSMC Design Center Alliance to Boost Semiconductor Innovation in India

-(MENAFN- ForPressRelease) SmartSoC Solutions, a leading Indian semiconductor design services company founded in 2016, is excited to announce its membership in the Design Center Alliance (DCA) of TSMC's Open Innovation Platform (OIP).
+(MENAFN- PR HUB) SmartSoC Solutions, a leading Indian semiconductor design services company founded in 2016, is excited to announce its membership in the Design Center Alliance (DCA) of TSMC’s Open Innovation Platform® (OIP).
 This partnership signifies a major step forward in SmartSoC's mission to foster indigenous semiconductor solutions tailored to India's burgeoning technological landscape.

 Established in 2016, SmartSoC Solutions embodies India's rich legacy of innovation, dedicated to developing cutting-edge semiconductor, embedded, and system designs that drive the nation's technological progress.
 With strategically located design centers in Bangalore, Hyderabad, and Hubli, SmartSoC leverages local talent and expertise to address the unique challenges and opportunities within India's semiconductor industry.